-For the period April 1, 2012 to March 31, 2013 the Standards Council of Canada (SCC) received three requests for formal access.
+For the period April 1, 2013 to March 31, 2014 the Standards Council of Canada (SCC) received four requests for formal access.
 Two of these requests fell within the timeframe of 15 days and under, and SCC provided full disclosure.
-The 3rd request will be carried over to the next reporting period.
+No records existed for the 2 other requests.